STUDYANDEXAM

 • He studies biology because he wants to become a doctor.

 A sentence can have more than one conjunction.
-See the following example.
+See the following examples:

 • He bought a red shirt, but I bought white shirt because it was cheaper. (two conjunctions).